-Invisible women: Repainting history
+Invisible Women: Repainting history

-KOCHI: Where are the women?
-Look around, they are there and yet, not quite there.
-All our public spaces — our streets and our buildings have a good sprinkling of women no doubt, but it is only when you look beyond that fleeting glimpse does realisation dawn that the spaces that really matter have excluded them — our history books, our collective memories, our power centres or our decision making bodies.
+BENGALURU: Where are the women?
+Look around; they are there and yet, not quite there.
+All our public spaces our streets and our buildings have a good sprinkling of women no doubt, but it is only when you look beyond that fleeting glimpse does realisation dawn that the spaces that really matter have excluded them our history books, our collective memories, our power centres or our decision making bodies.
 As Virginia Woolf once quoted, “For most of history, Anonymous was a woman.”; and countless women continue to remain so.

 Art, most people assume, must have been one of those rare arenas that women were unconditionally allowed into.
 It clearly should have been considered a homely, harmless pastime to indulge in.
 It is true that women were allowed to be traditionally associated with domestic handicrafts like embroidery and quilting while the grander forms of painting and sculpture were generally reserved for men.
 And for those few women who did wield the brush, they were encouraged only to touch on pleasant topics of domesticity that embodied feminine traits.
 Of course, they had to be modest too.
 Anything else was a man’s domain.